coredao-org/CoreDAO-Docs/docs/stake-and-delegate/CORE-staking.md

 </p>

 ## Claiming Rewards
-You can view reward information about your active delegations by selecting **My Staking** on the top right corner in the header of the staking website.
-Delegation (staking) rewards are distributed after each round at 00:00 am UTC every day.
+You can view reward information about your active delegations by selecting **My Staking** in the top right corner in the header of the staking website.
+Delegation (staking) rewards are distributed at the end of each round at 00:00 UTC every day.
 To be eligible to earn rewards, it is required to complete a full staking round (00:00:00 - 23:59:29 UTC).

-To claim your rewards, simply select the Claim button on the top left and sign the transaction.
+To claim your rewards, simply select the **Claim** button on the top left and sign the transaction.
 After sending the transaction, you will receive the rewards to your linked address.
 Historical claim transactions are listed on the website's **Claim** tab, as shown below.

 <p align="center">
 ![image](https://github.com/user-attachments/assets/64f749fc-0746-4df9-bf62-fbdb088952c2)
 </p>